Museum of Old and New Art: Reception

 Michael Connor of the conservative literary and cultural magazine Quadrant said that "MONA is the art of the exhausted, of a decaying civilisation.
 Display lights and taste and stunning effects illuminate moral bankruptcy.
 What is highlighted melds perfectly with contemporary high fashion, design, architecture, cinema.
 It is expensive and tense decay."

 Richard Dorment, art critic for the UK newspaper The Daily Telegraph, said that Walsh "doesn't collect famous names; his indifference to fashion is one of the strengths of the collection.
 He likes art that is fun and grabs your attention, that packs a sting in the tail or a punch in the solar plexus."

+Discrimination lawsuit

+In March 2024, Jason Lau, a visitor from New South Wales, filed a lawsuit against the museum, saying that it engaged in illegal discrimination by barring him from seeing its "Ladies Lounge" exhibition, which its creators had intended to provide a safe place for women to enjoy each other's company and to highlight the exclusion faced by women for decades.
+The museum's legal counsel acknowledged that he had been discriminated against, but added that it was part of the intended experience of the artwork.
+Artist Kirsha Kaechele, who is also David Walsh's wife, defended the exhibition in court, saying that "It excludes men, and I would be lying if I were to say I didn't find it titillating."

+In April 2024, a court ordered MONA to cease denying persons not identifying as women into the Ladies Lounge.
+The museum responded by installing female toilets in the exhibit area.
+The toilets were initially reported to feature works by Pablo Picasso that had formed part of the original exhibit, but it was later revealed in a blog post by Kaechele that the paintings were forgeries that she had painted three years earlier.

+In September 2024, Supreme Court of Tasmania Justice Shane Marshall overturned the April ruling after determining that it was legal for men to be banned from the “Ladies Lounge”, because it is legal to discriminate if doing so promotes “equal opportunity” for a marginalised group.

 Music and arts festivals

-Mona hosts the annual outdoor Mona Foma music festival in summer, and its wintertime counterpart, Dark Mofo, with extensive public art exhibitions amid a fairground setting of food and drink, live music and entertainment.
+Mona hosted an annual outdoor Mona Foma music festival in summer, until the announcement of its cancellation in 2024.
+Mona’s wintertime counterpart, Dark Mofo continues, with extensive public art exhibitions amid a fairground setting of food and drink, live music and entertainment.
 Past headliners at Mona Foma include Nick Cave and the Bad Seeds, John Cale, Godspeed You!
 Black Emperor, Swans, PJ Harvey and David Byrne, while Dark Mofo line-ups have featured musical acts such as Einstürzende Neubauten, Sunn O))), Laurie Anderson, Mogwai, Ulver, Autechre and Merzbow.